IH Director of Studies Course

 The role of academic manager or DOS is highly rewarding but can also be challenging and many managers find themselves promoted to the position with little formal training or experience.
 This course provides essential input on the tasks and responsibilities involved in this position and will help you develop the skills you need to be an effective manager.
 You will learn and share with peers in a supportive environment, guided by trainers with considerable experience in academic management.

-The complete course price is £575 plus 20% VAT if you will be taking this course while in the UK, or your employer is a UK based company.
+The complete course price is £575 (£633 for courses starting from April 2023 onwards) plus 20% VAT if you will be taking this course while in the UK, or your employer is a UK-based company.

-If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10% and the price for teachers working in an IH school is £300.
+If you have completed an online course with IH OTTI in the previous 12 months, there is a loyalty discount of 10% and the price for teachers working in an IH school is £300 (£538 for courses starting from April 2023 onwards).
 Just let us know on the application form if you would like to claim these discounts.

 Who is this course designed for